 <Data file>: Optional character string

 Name of HFSQL data file, query or view used.

-If this parameter corresponds to an empty string (""), HCross handles the last data file used by the last function for HFSQL management (starting with the letter H).
+If this parameter is an empty string (""), HCross manipulates the last data file used by the last HFSQL function (function starting with "H").

 Number of the record to cross.